After Seahawks’ Jamal Adams injures left shoulder, Pete Carroll says ‘we’ll see’ if Adams plays vs. Rams

 “He went back in (the game) with it and played with it; it’s pretty sore coming out, though, so let’s just see what that means (later this week),” Carroll said.

-Overall, Carroll said he was pleased with Seattle’s defensive performance Sunday.
+Overall, Carroll said he was pleased with Seattle’s defensive performance.
 The 49ers’ late touchdown — while the Seahawks were playing in a safe, two-minute scheme — distorted just how strong the day was for the Seahawks defense, he said.

 Even without a sack from Adams, Carroll was particularly pleased with the pass rush, which created three sacks and seven hits on the 49ers’ third-string quarterback, C.J.
 Beathard.
 Seattle’s Benson Mayowa played perhaps his best game of the season, posting two sacks and stripping Beathard late in the fourth quarter.
 That set up the final touchdown for the Seahawks offense.